alessandro-casini/All-Inside/README.md

 ## Introduction

 Change-point methods are useful for detecting parameter instabilities or changes in the moments of the data.
-The package provides tools for *simultaneously* detecting abrupt (i.e., breaks) or smooth change-points in any of the followings: mean, variance, covariance and autocorrelation.
+The package provides tools for *simultaneously* detecting abrupt (i.e., breaks) or smooth change-points in any of the following: mean, variance, covariance and autocorrelation.
 The methods are based on frequency domain statistics as developed in [Casini and Perron (2021)](https://alessandro-casini.com/wp-content/uploads/2021/03/CASINI_PERRON_Change-Point_Spectrum_SLS.pdf), "Change-Point Analysis of Time Series with Evolutionary Spectra".
-Also useful for choice of subsamples for regression analysis.
+The methods are also useful for the choice of subsamples for regression analyses.

 ## Non-Technical Summary for Empirical Research
 In preparation.